Art Around the Corner

 Classroom teachers receive children’s books and art reproductions to engage students in arts-integrated activities between Gallery visits.
 They also participate in professional development workshops to learn how to integrate art into the curriculum.

 The program also serves families during special AAC Family Days at the museum.

 Art Around the Corner provides all transportation, curriculum materials, student booklets, art reproductions, art making materials and professional gallery teaching staff.

 The Mini-Multiple-Visit Program extends the learning opportunities of Art Around the Corner to a broader audience of Title I students.
 This program includes one visit to the classroom by Gallery teachers and two visits to the museum by participating students, all within one week.
 Visits are connected by an interdisciplinary theme; for example, storytelling in art and math in art.

-Art Around the Corner 2017-2018 was made possible by The Max and Victoria Dreyfus Foundation, Inc., the Mark and Carol Hyman Fund, the Harman Cain Family Foundation, the Janice H. Levin Fund, and the George Preston Marshall Foundation.
+Art Around the Corner 2019-2020 was made possible by The Max and Victoria Dreyfus Foundation, Inc., Dr. Margaret A. Goodman, the Mark and Carol Hyman Fund, the Harman Cain Family Foundation, the JTK Fund of the Arlington Community Foundation, and the Janice H. Levin Fund.

 Meet fifth graders from Maury Elementary School as they carefully observe, describe, reason, question, sketch, act, and make art in response to what they see.
 Play